benvacha/mrkdwn/README.md

 ```

 ### Ordered List
 Numbering does not need to be unique or sequential.
-All numbering schemes will translate to the same.
+The first number will be used as the starting value of the list.
 ##### mrkdwn
 ```
 1. One
 2. Two
 3. Three

+50. Fifty
+34. Fifty One
+25. Fifty Two
 ```
 ##### html
 ```